Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 Cross-dressing was a common theme throughout her work, and all of this suggests her to be not entirely cisgender.

 That being written, there is little to confirm one way or the other.
 Though she wrote of feeling a connection to masculinity, that discussion is well in line with the understandings of same-sex love from the time.
-It was believed that same-sex attraction in itself was a form of gender variance, and the lines that are clear now simply did not exist at the time.
+It was believed that same-sex attraction in itself was a form of gender variance, and the lines that seem clear now simply did not exist at the time.
 Still, while she may have been influenced by the rhetoric or sexologists of her time, that does not erase any queerness in relation to her gender.

 To put out a decision one way or the other is only not accurate, but it is also not necessary.
 While the step of calling her transgender or using different pronouns would require a bit more evidence for this project, that does not mean cisgender is correct either.
 Though she discussed herself often as a woman, the binary from cis-to-trans has enough space between it and outside of it for her to reside.